kapatheus/magento2-centos7/README.md

 ```

 ## Installing Nginx
+Nginx pronounced “engine x” is a free, open-source, high-performance HTTP and reverse proxy server responsible for handling the load of some of the largest sites on the Internet.
+Nginx can be used as a standalone web server, and as a reverse proxy for Apache and other web servers.
+Compared to Apache, Nginx can handle a much large number of concurrent connections and has a smaller memory footprint per connection.

 Nginx packages are available in the default Ubuntu repositories.
 The installation is pretty straightforward.
 ```bash
 sudo apt install nginx